coral-xyz/anchor/docs/src/cli/commands.md

     new        Creates a new program
     test       Runs integration tests against a localnetwork upgrade    Upgrades a single program.
-The configured wallet must be the upgrade authority
+The configured wallet must be the upgrade authority verify     Verifies the on-chain bytecode matches the locally compiled artifact.
+Run this command inside a program subdirectory, i.e., in the dir containing the program's Cargo.toml
 ```

 ## Init